 What surgical techniques will be used

-Insurance may refuse to cover techniques such as laser incisions and other specialized procedures.
+Insurance may refuse to cover techniques such as laser cataract surgery (also called laser-assisted cataract surgery) and other specialized procedures.
 If you opt for these more advanced techniques, therefore, you can expect to pay more.

-Standard lenses are typically covered in full, but if you opt for a specialized lens (such as a toric lens to fix astigmatism), prices may go up, and insurance may not cover the added cost.
+Standard lenses are typically covered in full, but if you opt for a premium iol (such as a toric iol to fix astigmatism), prices may go up, and insurance may not cover the added cost.